en de

 Quality

-Products like the Cardi.Health BPM is a good example of easy blood pressure monitoring.
-The small device contains many features that track your health in the long term.
-We evaluated how each BPM provides accurate readings and whether quality impacts any measurements.
+The small device might contain many features that track your health in the long term.
+We evaluated how each BPM provides accurate readings and whether quality impacts measurements.

 Just remember that the best products give you a warning sign of when to lower heart rate and blood pressure levels.
-A fancy design doesn’t mean the BPM is high-quality or contains reputable features, so keep that in mind before purchasing one of these monitors.
+A fancy design doesn’t mean the blood pressure monitor is high-quality or contains reputable features, so keep that in mind before purchasing one of them.

 Effectiveness